-What is Econyl & how is it collected
+What is ECONYL yarn & how is it collected

-Econyl is an eco friendly alternative to nylon.
+ECONYL yarn is recycled nylon.
 Nylon is created artificially using plastic to form strands of thread which are then woven together to create fabrics.
 As it is made of plastic, it doesn’t biodegrade therfore it’s use is a major concern for the environment.
-Econyl is a yarn created by Aquafil.
+ECONYL fibre is a yarn created by Aquafil.
 Originally a leading producer of Nylon 6, (the most common form of nylon), the company added an energy and recycling division to promote more environmentally friendly practises.
 This lead them to develop a regenerated nylon.

-To create Econyl, they collect post industrial consumer plastic waste including carpets, ghost nets and plastic bottles.
+To create ECONYL yarn, they collect pre consumer and post consumer nylon waste including carpets and ghost nets.
 Organisations such as Healthy Seas and Net Works collect this waste for Aquafil.
-Net works alone have collected 224 metric tones of waste fishing nets since 2012.
-The waste is melted down and spun to created the Econyl yarn.
+Net Works alone have collected 224 metric tones of waste fishing nets since 2012.

 What is it used for?

-Brands that are concerned with the environmental impact of production and consumption feel that Econyl is a good alternative to Nylon.
+Brands that are concerned with the environmental impact of production and consumption feel that ECONYL yarn is a good alternative to Nylon.
 Swimwear company Davy J have used the fabric since their inception.
-Founder Helen Newcombe, believes that becoming a circular company is incredibly important and that Econyl will help Davy J achieve this. “(Econyl) provides a smart way to find a use and value for waste material.
+Founder Helen Newcombe, believes that becoming a circular company is incredibly important and that using ECONYL fibre will help Davy J achieve this. “(ECONYL yarn) provides a smart way to find a use and value for waste material.
 It also saves precious raw material that is normally used up in the production of virgin nylon.”
-The infinite regenerative properties of Econyl mean that theoretically, we never have to produce more virgin nylon again.
+The infinite regenerative properties of ECONYL yarn mean that theoretically, we never have to produce more virgin nylon again.

-Has econyl solved all our ocean waste problems?
+Has econyl yarn solved all our ocean waste problems?